Prutserdt/dotfiles/Stack/Command_line/commands.md

 Add RSS feeds in the file: ~/.newsboat/urls
 Create a config file: ~/.newsboat/config
-I based it on Luke Smith: https://github.com/LukeSmithxyz/voidrice/blob/master/.config/newsboat/config
+I based it on Luke Smith: https://github.com/LukeSmithxyz/voidrice/blob/master/.config/newsboat/config The macro menu can be called by pressing "."
+To download youtube.dll the tsp program is needed which can be installed by the package called ts

 #### Applications (Command line and GUIs)